-- 1 Prime all tubings with at least 30 ml of iso-propanol no matter whether the channels will be used with organic mobile phase or with water. - If you are changing to a solvent that is immiscible with the solvent currently in the tubing continue as follows: - 2 Replace the current solvent with adequate organic solvent (see Table 5 on page 30), if current solvent is organic or with water, if current solvent is an inorganic buffer or contains salt. - 3 Disconnect solvent outlet tube of the channel that is supposed to be primed from your pump. - 4 Connect syringe adapter to solvent outlet tube.
+1 Prime all tubings with at least 30 ml of iso-propanol no matter whether the channels will be used with organic mobile phase or with water.

+If you are changing to a solvent that is immiscible with the solvent currently in the tubing continue as follows:

+- 2 Replace the current solvent with adequate organic solvent (see Table 5 on page 31), if current solvent is organic or with water, if current solvent is an inorganic buffer or contains salt. - 3 Disconnect solvent outlet tube of the channel that is supposed to be primed from your pump. - 4 Connect syringe adapter to solvent outlet tube. - 5 Push syringe adapter onto syringe.